Embrace Imperfection: Guide to Perfectionism Therapy with Sage Counseling and Wellness

 Are you also a Highly Sensitive Person (HSP)?
 Perfectionism and HSP traits can be linked for some people.

-- being kinder to yourself
+- being kinder to yourself and cultivating self-compassion

 - setting realistic expectations for yourself and others